 ON THIS PAGE: You will find out more about steps to take to help cope with physical, social, and emotional side effects.
 This page includes several links outside of this guide to other sections of this website.
 To see other pages, use the menu on the side of your screen.

 Fear of treatment side effects is common after a diagnosis of a tumor, but it may help to know that preventing and controlling side effects is a major focus of your health care team.
-This is called palliative or supportive care, and it is an important part of the overall treatment plan, regardless of the stage of disease.
+This is called palliative care, and it is an important part of the overall treatment plan, regardless of the stage of disease.

+There are possible side effects for every cancer treatment, but patients don’t experience the same side effects when given the same treatments for many reasons.
+That can make it hard to predict exactly how you will feel during treatment.
 Common side effects from each treatment option for a pituitary gland tumor are described in detail within the Treatment section.
 Learn more about the most common side effects of a tumor and different treatments, along with ways to prevent or control them.
 Side effects depend on a variety of factors, including the tumor’s stage, the length and dosage of treatment(s), and your overall health.

 Specifically, treatment of a pituitary gland tumor can cause:

-- Fatigue.
-Fatigue is extreme exhaustion or tiredness, and it is the most common problem that people with pituitary tumors experience.
+Fatigue.
+Fatigue is extreme exhaustion or tiredness, and it is the most common problem that people with a pituitary tumor experience.
 Patients who feel fatigue often say that even a small effort, such as walking across a room, can seem like too much.
 A pituitary gland tumor may cause fatigue if it lowers levels of cortisol, thyroid hormone, or growth hormone.
 High levels of cortisol can weaken muscles, which may also cause fatigue.

 Before treatment begins, talk with your doctor about possible side effects of each type of treatment you will be receiving.
 Ask which side effects are most likely to happen, when they are likely to occur, and what can be done to prevent or relieve them.

-The next section helps explain medical tests and check-ups needed after finishing cancer treatment.
-Use the menu on the side of your screen to select After Treatment, or you can select another section, to continue reading this guide.
+The next section in this guide is Follow-up Care and it explains the importance of check-ups after cancer treatment is finished.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.